 We work to educate members and the community on the importance of native and hardy cactus and succulents.
 Water wise gardening is more important than ever before.
 Our goal is to share our love for these plants and how they can add environmentally friendly beauty to any home.

 Each month we bring an expert in to discuss different plants and plant-related topics.
 Before each seminar we host a social half hour.
-Snacks are provided.
+Please bring your own snacks and beverages.
 We welcome guests!

 CCSS will grant funds to our members for selected, worthwhile projects that help spread the knowledge and joy of these special plants.